 Most fishing guides and boat captains should resist the temptation to get clever with entity formation and stick with using an LLC.
 LLCs provide liability protection for the owner(s), multiple tax options, and flexible management opportunities.
 With an LLC, your business gets the flexibility of a partnership while gaining the liability protection of a corporation.
 Over the past decade, the majority of companies have organized as an LLC.

-For an easy LLC set up, visit draftedlegal.com.
+Visit drafted Legal.com for an easy LLC set up.
 All you need is a name – Open Water Fishing Company – and a registered agent.
 A registered agent is simply the point of contact for all legal documents for your company.
 There is a little more to it, but you have to have a name and agent prior to set up.

 Tax Identification Number